transloadit/uppy/website/src/docs/companion.md

 ---
 type: docs
 order: 2
-title: "Uppy Companion"
+title: "Companion"
 module: "@uppy/companion"
 permalink: docs/companion/
 alias: docs/server/
 ---

-> Uppy Companion was previously known as Uppy Server.
+> Companion was previously known as Uppy Server.
 It was renamed in v0.14.0.

 Drag and drop, webcam, basic file manipulation (adding metadata, for example) and uploading via tus-resumable uploads or XHR/Multipart are all possible using just the Uppy client module.

-However, if you add [Uppy Companion](https://github.com/transloadit/uppy/tree/master/packages/@uppy/companion) to the mix, your users will be able to select files from remote sources, such as Instagram, Google Drive and Dropbox, bypassing the client (so a 5 GB video isn’t eating into your users’ data plans), and then uploaded to the final destination.
-Files are removed from Uppy Companion after an upload is complete, or after a reasonable timeout.
+However, if you add [Companion](https://github.com/transloadit/uppy/tree/master/packages/@uppy/companion) to the mix, your users will be able to select files from remote sources, such as Instagram, Google Drive and Dropbox, bypassing the client (so a 5 GB video isn’t eating into your users’ data plans), and then uploaded to the final destination.
+Files are removed from Companion after an upload is complete, or after a reasonable timeout.
 Access tokens also don’t stick around for long, for security reasons.

-Uppy Companion handles the server-to-server communication between your server and file storage providers such as Google Drive, Dropbox, Instagram, etc. Note that you can **not** upload files **to** Uppy Companion, it just handles the third party integrations.
+Companion handles the server-to-server communication between your server and file storage providers such as Google Drive, Dropbox, Instagram, etc. Note that you can **not** upload files **to** Companion, it just handles the third party integrations.

 ## Supported providers

-As of now, Uppy Companion is integrated to work with:
+As of now, Companion is integrated to work with:

 - Google Drive
 - Dropbox